 Never underestimate the importance of choosing the right toilet; remember, the devil is in the details!
 If you’d like to stay true with a more authentic design, opt for a model which comes complete with a high level cistern and chain.

-bathstore’s Savoy high level WC is inspired by the original Doulton Waverley closet, which harks back to the late 1800s, making it as authentic as they come.
+bathstore’s Savoy high level toilet is inspired by the original Doulton Waverley closet, which harks back to the late 1800s, making it as authentic as they come.

 If you don’t like the idea of a traditional toilet, or simply don’t have the space to accommodate a cistern at that height, then fear not.
 A traditional back-to-wall WC can look just as good, especially when topped with a shiny black seat.

 Whilst you should carefully consider accessories and the right finishing touches in any bathroom, it’s even more important with a period suite.
 Modern taps can look out of place, so try to go traditional with two separate pillar taps that feature the hot and cold detailing.

 A Victorian bathroom isn’t complete without a pretty, ornate mirror.
 Whilst you could hunt high and low for an antique, you might be able to save yourself some money and buy an inexpensive model with an ornate frame that is potentially better built to withstand wear and tear.